zekitez/GpxRepairTool/ReadMe.md

 On the Garmin website you can find conversion tools and code but after some experimenting, a simple forward-back conversion to .csv and back to .fit, with the FitCvsTool the results where poor (even crashes).
 The same applies to some online tools I found.

 Kinomap accepts .gpx files so if the .fit file is translated to .gpx then I am free to repair the data (very simple: with an editor).
-There are freeware tools that can translate GPS formats into other GPS formats, I used: GpsBabel.
+There are freeware tools that can translate GPS formats into other GPS formats, I used: GpsBabel but I also like the online tool: GpsVisulizer.
 GpsBabel will also display the .fit file in a map.
 Translating a .gpx file back to a .fit file failed.
 I had only crashes or bad .fit files.
 I assume the .gpx file misses information required for a .fit file.
+There are also on line tools you could use, examples:
+* Gotoes utilities for Strava (reduces the decimal part of latitude and longitude to 5 decimals compared to 9 with GpsBabel),
+* GpsVisualizer (decimal part is 6 decimals, good enough, but no extensions) or
-There are also on line tools you could use, examples: Gotoes utilities for Strava (reduces the decimal part of latitude and longitude to 5 decimals compared to 9 with GpsBabel) or AllTrails (compared to what GpsBabel: the elevations differ up to 10 meter, the elevation has no decimal part, it doesn't include extensions (sensor data, cadans, temperature, etc) ).
+* AllTrails (compared to what GpsBabel: the elevations differ up to 10 meter, the elevation has no decimal part, it doesn't include extensions (sensor data, cadans, temperature, etc) ).
 To view the repaired .gpx file on a map I use the tools: GpxStudio, GpsTrackEditor and VeloHero.
 To compare the original and repaired .gpx file I use WinMerge.
 GpsBabel translates .fit files recorded in smart mode to GPX 1.1 (the speed tag was removed from this format but extensions are included) and the 1 second mode to GPX 1.0 (including the speed tag but excluding extensions).

 Thus the way to go is simple: use GpsBabel to convert the .fit file into a .gpx file and then run my own tool to repair the .gpx file.
 I wrote a program, in Purebasic, that repairs the .gpx file for me.
 Why PureBasic ?
 Its easy to program, has a build-in XML parser and functions to manipulate XML (move, delete, insert, etc), runs on Windows + Linux + MacOs, and I already had a license and used it for other tools.